MrMebelMan/trezor-suite/packages/transport/README.md

 -   exposing single API for various transport methods:
     -   Trezor Bridge
     -   Webusb
+-   Create and expose typescript definitions based on protobuf definitions.

+## Updating messages

+In order to be used new features of trezor-firmware you need to update protobuf definitions.

+1. `yarn workspace @trezor/transport update:submodules` to update trezor-common submodule
+1.

 ### Publishing

 [Follow instructions](../../docs/releases/npm-packages.md) how to publish @trezor package to npm registry.